HRXHarshal/WanderLust/README.md

 # WanderLust

 Wanderlust is a travel platform that allows users to explore and share their favourite destinations.
-The project is built using t (MongoDB, Express.js , Node.js) and incorporates various technologies for features like image upload, user authentication, and interactive maps.
+The project is built using (MongoDB, Express.js , Node.js) and incorporates various technologies for features like image upload, user authentication, and interactive maps.

 ## Tech Stack